ChristerNilsson/Lab/2019/026-ResistanceCalculatorNim/README.md

 * s = two serial resistors
 * p = two parallel resistors

-Resistance, Voltage, Current and Effect will be calculated for all levels.
+Resistance, Voltage, Current and Effect will be calculated for all resistors and groups of resistors.

 ## Example 1